Twadd50/TE-W3-PairExercises/m1-w3d3-polymorphism-exercises-pair/README.md

     pay = hoursWorked * 0

-## Program
+## Program (main)

 Following the approach that the morning's examples has led, create a List that represents a company payroll and holds a collection of workers in it.
 The objective will be to:

-* output each employee, their number of hours worked (you can use a random number generator), and their weekly pay using the interface
+* output each employee,
-* at the end show the sum of total hours worked and total weekly payroll
+their number of hours worked (you can use a random number generator), and their weekly pay using the interface at the end show the sum of total hours worked and total weekly payroll

 *Sample Output*